datopian/playbook/culture/README.md

 ## Our Principles

-Please start with this **required reading** which provides essential context [A ‘Value-Free’ Approach To Values](https://drive.google.com/file/d/0B4VpjxPkN_XcXzRmSU5HR2lMVm8/view)
+Please start with this **required reading** which provides essential context [A ‘Value-Free’ Approach To Values](https://drive.google.com/file/d/0B4VpjxPkN_XcXzRmSU5HR2lMVm8/view) (note: in our terminology we could rename this "A Value-Free Approach to Principles").

-### 1. Integrity, Authenticity and Commitment to Something Bigger than Yourself
+### 1. Integrity

-*An object has integrity when it is whole and complete.
+An object has integrity when it is whole and complete.
 Any diminution in its wholeness and completeness results in a diminution in workability.
 Think of a wheel with missing spokes, it is not whole, complete.
 It will become out-of-round, work less well and eventually stop working entirely.
-Likewise, a system has integrity when it is whole and complete.*
+Likewise, a system has integrity when it is whole and complete.

-#### Integrity
+Concretely and specifially, integrity is **Honouring your word**.
+Honouring your word is defined as:

-**Honouring your word** - Doing what you said you would do **or** whenever you will *not* be keeping your word you get in action restoring your word with everyone impacted. **Why is it important** - it is the bridge to workability and performance.
+* Doing what you said you would do OR
+* Whenever you will *not* be keeping your word you get in action restoring your word with everyone impacted.

+Why is integrity so valuable?
+It is the bridge to workability and performance.

-### Restoring integrity**
+#### Restoring integrity

 * You acknowledge the word you gave (your promise)
 * You state matter of factly what happened (no justifications)